 More posters | Designed by Berta Gábor | For Action, Adventure movies | For films by Lewis Gilbert | For American movies

-The Spy Who Loved Me - 1 Sheet Hungarian Movie Poster
+The Spy Who Loved Me - Original Hungarian Movie Poster

-Great artwork for the best of the Roger Moore era - and one of the best of the entire series: With an involving core relationship playing out at the heart of it, Gilbert's James Bond entry is a more than effective espionage thriller.
+A great artwork for the finest entry of the Roger Moore era—and one of the best in the entire series.
+With an engaging core relationship at its heart, Gilbert’s James Bond film stands as a highly effective espionage thriller.

 • Original title -